 The carns were examined by R. L. Praeger in 1896, while he was engaged on botanical survey work; and as several of them appeared to be intact, and as the group promised to repay well the labour of opening them, the present investigation has after some years been undertaken.

 The Carrowkeel cairns excaped notice and remained intact until the summer and autumn of 1911, when seven of the monuments were excavated in a rushed and unsympathetic manner by a team led by R. A. S. Macalister.
 The team included Professor Alexander Macalister, an osteologist and father of R. A. S. Macalister, E. C. R. Armstrong from the National Museum in Dublin, and botanist Robert L. Praegar.

-The remains of approximately thirty-two people were identified, in a mixture of unburnt and cremated bones, and a selection of artifacts icluding bone and antler pins, beads and pendants, and pottery were found mixed with the bones.
+The remains of approximately thirty-two people were identified, in a mixture of unburnt and cremated bones, and a selection of artifacts including bone and antler pins, stone beads and pendants, and pottery were found mixed with the bones.

 A kind of neolithic pottery associated with Irish passage-graves was first discovered in Carrowkeel in 1911 and has since become known as Carrowkeel Ware.
 It is a kind of coarse pottery decorated with a distcintive stab-and-drag pattern, and shards often show evidence of burning, suggesting they were placed on the funeral pyres.

 Megalithic Art in Carrowkeel